einarhed/birthday-problem/README.md

 Currently the program does not consider if a person birthday is on the 29th of February and year is not leap year.

-**Given** a person has a birthday on 29th of February
+`Given` a person has a birthday on 29th of February

-**When** today is 28th of February
+`When` today is 28th of February

-**And** year is not leap year
+`And` year is not leap year

-**Then** that person should receive a Happy Birthday greeting
+`Then` that person should receive a Happy Birthday greeting

 ### Json input

-Currently the program does not support reading Json input.
+Currently the program does not support reading Json input but there is a `person.json` file in the project.

 Add a new adapter that supports reading a Json file as input.